SpectraL519/cpp-gl/docs/gl/algorithms/overview.md

 - Defining the specific logic inside the lambda callbacks and predicates.
 - Managing the final return types and structures.

-By separating these layers, CPP-GL guarantees that all algorithms inherently benefit from the exact same optimized design and frontier management.
+By separating these layers, CPP-GL guarantees that all algorithms inherently benefit from the exact same optimized design and element management.

 ## Core Algorithm Elements